CriusNyx/OOTAutoTracker/README.md

 In the auto tracker command line, enter the command autotrack<br />
 The software will begin auto tracking the oot save.<br />

+*If auto tracking does not appear to work correctly, make sure "SRAM AutoSave Interval" is set to a low number in retroarch, such as 2 seconds<br />This may degrade preformance on slow machines*

 *If retroarch is installed in a non standard directory, use the command setdir [directory] to set the auto tracker to the new directory*

 # Other software commands